brunnedu/brunnedu/README.md

 ## Hey there! 👋🏼

 I'm a Master's degree student specializing in Data Science, passionate about leveraging machine learning and data analysis to solve real-world problems.
-My journey in open-source began with contributing to the [Darts forecasting library](https://github.com/unit8co/darts) during my time at Unit8.
-This experience was great, as it gave me the opportunity to help create something useful for others in the community.
-I really enjoy collaborating with others to build useful solutions that make a difference!
+My journey in open-source began with contributing to the [Darts forecasting library](https://github.com/unit8co/darts) at Unit8.
+This experience has been great, giving me the opportunity to help create something useful for others in the community.
+I really enjoy collaborating with others to build practical solutions that make a difference!

 ## 🌐 Connect with me: